 Do you feel overwhelmed by email?
 Then it’s time to take charge before it becomes “Email Clutter!”
-Why?
-Because too many emails in your inbox are the beginning of a complicated life.
-Clean up your inbox and leave each day relaxed knowing your email is under your control.
+Too many emails in your inbox are the beginning of a complicated life.
+Control your email and leave each day relaxed knowing your email is under YOUR control.

 10 Email Tips to Deal with Email Efficiently